david-a-parry/vcfhacks/readme.md

 VERSION 0.1.6:

+-Tabix.pm installation is now only an absolute requirement if you are actually processing bgzip compressed VCFs.
+Scripts will only error and exit in the absence of Tabix.pm  when processing compressed VCFs.

 -added --aff_genotype_quality and --unaff_genotype_quality arguments to findBiallelicVep.pl, filterOnSample.pl and filterVcfOnVcf.pl

 -filterVcfOnVcf.pl now only filters if all ALT alleles in input are matched by the filter VCFs.